If you’re wondering, “Can dogs eat green beans?” then you’ve come to the right place to find out!

 You should not try this at home until you’ve consulted with a veterinarian first.

 It is important to make sure your dog is healthy enough to go on a diet in the first place.
-And your veterinarian is the right person to let you know whether this diet is an appropriate choice, and what proportion of their diet it is sensible to exchange for beans.
+And your veterinarian is the right person to let you know whether this diet is an appropriate choice, and what proportion of their diet should be exchanged for beans.

 Can dogs have green beans?

-By now we know the answer to the question, can my dog eat green beans?
+By now we know the answer to the question.
 The answer is yes.

-We recommend feeding him up to 10% of green beans combined with a normal healthy well-balanced diet.
+We recommend feeding him only up to 10% of green beans, combined with a normal healthy well-balanced diet.